The course coordinator posted three of his latest quizzes on his website. It would be a good idea to go through them.

 Here are some solutions to the modified Test 1 corrections.
 This document tries to explain a few fundamental things.
 Minor correction:

-Here are solutions to quiz 19.
+Here are solutions to quiz 19 (Sorry, no longer available).
 After you have done the suggested problems at the course coordinator's website, here are more review problems.
 But be sure to practice on problems from the book since the test copies them directly.
 Of course, you can also go back to the study guide for the 12th/13th quiz.

 Planned extra review/help: